best-practice-and-impact/qa-of-code-guidance/_sources/intro.md

 # Quality Assurance of Code for Analysis and Research

-This Analysis Function and Government Statistical Service (GSS) guidance is produced by the [Best Practice and Impact division](https://gss.civilservice.gov.uk/about-us/support-for-the-gss/) of the Office for National Statistics.
+This Government Analysis Function and Government Statistical Service (GSS) guidance is produced by the Quality and Improvement team in the Methods and Quality directorate of the [Office for National Statistics](https://www.ons.gov.uk).

 The guidance has been written to support analysts in government who use coding in their work.
 This includes those who produce statistics, carry out modelling or apply data science.